 Released: November 13, 2025

-GPT-5.1 was not a capability leap — it was an efficiency upgrade.
-The headline feature was adaptive reasoning: the model dynamically allocates compute based on query complexity.
-Ask it something simple and it answers 2–3x faster than the standard model.
+Per OpenAI’s GPT-5.1 announcement, GPT-5.1 was not a capability leap, it was an efficiency upgrade.
+The headline feature was adaptive reasoning, where the model dynamically allocates compute based on query complexity.
+Ask it something simple and it answers 2 to 3x faster than the standard model.
 Ask it something complex and it switches to full reasoning mode.
+That reasoning mode is also why heavier models can feel laggy; our guide to why ChatGPT is so slow explains when the wait is the model and when it is something you can fix.

 OpenAI also tuned the tone to be warmer and more conversational, dropping some of the rigid formality that made GPT-5.0 occasionally feel stiff.
 It used 30% fewer thinking tokens than its Codex variant while maintaining near-identical benchmark scores on most tasks.

 GPT-5.1 Benchmarks